Graduate Student Alumni

 Kayla Kopinski

 Kayla joined UWM after completing her BS at Buffalo State University.
 For her research, she studied microstructures in the Pulo do Lobo formation affected by the Southern Iberian Shear Zone using petrography and electron backscatter diffraction (EBSD).
 She completed her MS degree in 2022.
 For more information, see her digitally published thesis.
-After graduation, Kayla is working as a geologist for a geotechnical company in Buffalo, NY.
+After graduation, Kayla has worked as a geologist for geotechnical companies in Buffalo, NY and currently in St. Louis, MO.

 Kayla at Twelve Foot Falls County Park (Wisconsin) on our Advanced Structural Geology class fieldtrip.